-- Any two blobs must be nested or have disjoint interiors. - Nested blobs may have boundaries that overlap (or even coincide). - Blobs may meet $\partial X$ . - Through the sequence of gluings, $M'j$ may have been glued to itself, and so blobs need not actually be embedded balls. - Complements of blob configurations need not be manifolds.
+- Any two blobs must be nested or have disjoint interiors. - Nested blobs may have boundaries that overlap (or even coincide). - Blobs may meet ∂X . - Through the sequence of gluings, M'j may have been glued to itself, and so blobs need not actually be embedded balls. - Complements of blob configurations need not be manifolds.

-Recall that our old definition of the blob complex involved choosing fields on the complements of blob configurations.
+Remember that our old definition involved choosing fields on the complements of blob configurations.
 But we can only choose fields on manifolds.
-In light of the final observation above, we make a new definition.

-Definition.
-A k-blob diagram on X is a configuration of k blobs $\{B_1, \ldots, B_k\}$ on X and a field $r \in \mathcal{F}(X)$ which is splittable along some gluing decomposition compatible with the configuration, such that if the twig $B_i$ is the image of the ball $M'i$ then the restriction of r to $M'i$ is a local relation.
+Thus, in light of the final observation, we make a new, final definition: a k-blob diagram on X is a configuration of k blobs $\{B_1, \ldots, B_k\}$ on X and a field $r \in \mathcal{F}(X)$ which is splittable along some gluing decomposition compatible with the configuration, such that the restriction to each twig B_i is a local relation, or more precisely that the restriction to the associated ball M'i is a local relation.